crcoronado/vdcm-install/README.md

   - name: Comment RateLimitBurst on journald.conf
 ---

 Some values (for example, NTP IP Address) is set inside the Playbook.
-For part√icular IP ADDRESSES for NPT, the playbook must be modified with the respective values.
+For part√Éicular IP ADDRESSES for NPT, the playbook must be modified with the respective values.

 10. The next step is to save the SSH Key inside the local PC, to allow the ansible playbook to run freely.
 To do this run the command: